Mini Forests

 Sections of mature woodland sit alongside newer self-seeded areas and open grassland of the flood plain.

 A natural min forest self-seeded thirty years ago opposite the Peoples Park.
 The 10,000 sqm strip runs alongside the IDA and follows the historic boundary hedge of Metges Road.
-Had the area been planted using the Miyawaki method the area would host 30 - 50 thousand trees.
+Had the area been planted using the Miyawaki method it could host 30 to 50 thousand trees!

 Trees can provide a boundary edge, create features that enhance the existing space, frame views, shield us from winds, provide noise barriers, and add privacy.
 These pockets of woodland are small and dense.
 Consider them like planting beds for tall trees, but unlike natural mature forests, these will initially not have any footpaths between the trees.